 - Godot build process makes heavy use of cross compiling tools.
 Each platform has a specific detection process, and all these must be handled as specific cases with special code written for each.

 So, please try to keep an open mind and get at least a little familiar with it if you are planning to build Godot yourself.

-Please refer to the documentation for Compiling for Android, Compiling for iOS, Compiling for OSX, Compiling for Universal Windows Platform, Compiling for the Web, Compiling for Windows and Compiling for X11 (Linux, *BSD).
+Please refer to the documentation for Compiling for Android, Compiling for iOS, Compiling for macOS, Compiling for Universal Windows Platform, Compiling for the Web, Compiling for Windows and Compiling for X11 (Linux, *BSD).